How do I contact someone regarding general information?

 How much do the officers of the I.E.A.U. and the chapters make?

-At this current time all work of the I.E.A.U. and its chapter officers are done on a donation of time.
-No one at the movement, is paid for the work in which they do.
-We are hoping that one day that will change, so that all officers can commit full time into running the I.E.A.U.
+At this time all work of the I.E.A.U. and its chapter officers are done on a volunteer basis.
+No one at the moment, is paid for the work in which they do.
+We hope that one day this will change, so that all officers can commit full time into running the I.E.A.U.

 “How is this union different from those tried before?”

 Well, you are being asked now.
 Join the I.E.A.U.
-Togehter we are Stronger.
+Together we are Stronger.